AlexiaChen/awesome-stars/README.md

 - [backtrace-labs/slitter](https://github.com/backtrace-labs/slitter) – Slitter is a C- and Rust-callable slab allocator implemented primarily in Rust, with some C for performance or to avoid unstable Rust features.
 - [novifinancial/winterfell](https://github.com/novifinancial/winterfell) – A STARK prover and verifier for arbitrary computations
 - [aik2mlj/raytracer-tutorial](https://github.com/aik2mlj/raytracer-tutorial) – Raytracer tutorial for PPCA 2021, written in Rust.
-- [Wilfred/difftastic](https://github.com/Wilfred/difftastic) – a diff that understands syntax 🟥🟩
+- [Wilfred/difftastic](https://github.com/Wilfred/difftastic) – a structural diff that understands syntax 🟥🟩
 - [robiot/rustcat](https://github.com/robiot/rustcat) – The modern Port listener and Reverse shell
 - [async-raft/async-raft](https://github.com/async-raft/async-raft) – An implementation of the Raft distributed consensus protocol using the Tokio framework.
 - [influxdata/influxdb_iox](https://github.com/influxdata/influxdb_iox) – Pronounced (influxdb eye-ox), short for iron oxide.
 This is the new core of InfluxDB written in Rust on top of Apache Arrow.